 So, how do you stop bleeding gums and treat the problem?

-Fortunately, it’s often possible to stop bleeding gums without even visiting a dentist.
-In this article you can read about some common bleeding gum causes and treatments – including toothpastes and mouthwashes.
-We’ll also explain the symptoms of more serious conditions related to a bleeding mouth which might require medical care.
+Fortunately, it's often possible to stop gums from bleeding without even visiting a dentist.
+In this article, you can read about some common bleeding gum causes and treatments – including toothpastes and mouthwashes.
+We'll also explain the symptoms of more serious conditions related to a bleeding mouth which might require medical care.

 It's common for women to experience sore, bleeding gums in pregnancy, so you can read about that here too – as well as what to do if you notice your child's gums are bleeding.